bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 The planner uses several optimizations to keep Cartesian stroke planning practical when IK returns many branches or when RRT would otherwise dominate runtime.

+### Cost Filtering Before Collision Checks

+Computing the weighted joint-transition cost is inexpensive compared with mesh collision and safety-distance queries.
+Cartesian graph expansion rejects candidates above `max_transition_cost` before evaluating their geometry.
+Every retained candidate still has to be collision-free; this does not change sampling, safety margins, or graph limits.

+### Per-Call Collision Cache

+Each `plan()` or `plan_fast_approximate()` call caches both clear and colliding outcomes, keyed by the exact bit patterns of all six joint values.
+Parallel suffix strategies, adaptive refinements, and capped/exhaustive retries share this cache.
+IK itself is not cached: continuing IK can depend on the previous joint state.

+The cache holds at most 65,536 entries.
+After it fills, additional uncached states are checked normally without being stored.
+Geometry checks run outside the cache lock, so concurrent misses may duplicate a check without serializing strategy work.
+RRT's own motion checks are unchanged.

+All entries are discarded when the planning call returns.
+The robot model, scene, and safety distances must stay fixed during a call, including state behind custom kinematics implementations.
+Changes between calls are checked afresh.
+The approximate tolerance used for graph deduplication is never used for collision-cache keys.

 ### Suffix Before Onboarding

 The planner checks whether the Cartesian suffix can be followed before it runs onboarding RRT.
 This avoids spending RRT